 The student must complete an Additional Degree Petition, which requires the consent signature of the dean of each school or college in which the student will be enrolled.
-Students may get Additional Degree Petitions from the offices of deans or from the Registrar.
-A student pursuing two or more degrees concurrently must designate one degree the primary degree.
+Students may get Additional Degree Petitions from the Registrar forms page, http://registrar.uconn.edu/forms/ A student pursuing two or more degrees concurrently must designate one degree the primary degree.

 The student must meet all requirements for each degree.
 The two degrees require at least 30 degree credits more than the degree with the higher minimum-credit requirement.
-For example, Computer Science and Engineering degrees require at least 126 credits while Arts and Sciences degrees require at least 120 credits.
-The Computer Science and Engineering degree has the higher minimum-credit requirement, so the total is 126 + 30, or 156.
+For example, the Computer Science degree requires at least 126 credits, while Arts and Sciences degrees require at least 120 credits, so the total required for CSE and an Arts and Science degree would be 126+30, or 156..
 (If the student pursues a third degree, the two additional degrees require at least 60 degree credits more than the degree with the highest minimum-credit requirement.)
 At least 30 of the additional credits must be 2000-level courses, or above, in the additional degree major or closely related fields and must be completed with a grade point average of at least 2.0.